spdskatr/doingmybest/content/posts/datathon.md

 description: "Our first breakthrough during a data science contest was realising that our machine learning models were performing way too well."
 ---

-(If you just want to see the report we had written, [here it is](/datathon/Datathon_Report.pdf).)

 From the 7th to the 13th of March, I was part of a team of Cambridge first year students who participated in the Europe Datathon for the [Citadel Data Open 2022](https://www.citadel.com/careers/the-data-open/).
 The datathon, organised by Correlation One and Citadel, was a week-long competition in which we were given a large dataset to analyse.
 Teams were expected to formulate a research question, process the data and present the findings in a report by the end of the week.

-After receiving an invite from Junhua to team up for this datathon along with Sherman and Wilson, I thought of this datathon as simply a fun opportunity to gain some more experience with data science tools in Python.
+After receiving an invite from a friend to team up for this datathon, I thought of this datathon as simply a fun opportunity to gain some more experience with data science tools in Python.
 After all, I had never used these tools in the wild before.

 There was one specific day of the datathon in which we had made our first breakthrough.